 Awesome!
 The enrollment process varies by program type.
-For many group classes you can sign up online — explore below.
+For most group classes and private lessons you can sign up online — explore below.
 Ignore the location info in the tiles, all classes will be online for now, using Zoom.

 Many of our students are square-one beginners, learning how to sing or to play an instrument for the first time.
 Our teachers welcome first-time music students.
 Here is some information you might find helpful if you are thinking about getting started.

 You will need an instrument and you’ll need to set aside time for practicing.

 Regular daily practice is most effective.
 If you can average 30 minutes a day, you’ll make good progress.
 For younger students, 20 minutes a day is often sufficient.
 Of course there will be days when your busy schedule may not permit playing for 30 minutes.
 However, you will be well served if you can at least pick up the instrument for 5 minutes.
 Don’t let a day go by without getting some playing in, and try to average 20-30 minutes per day over the course of a week.
 For singers, if you already sing during the course of the day, you may not need to add a lot of additional practice time.
 It is often effective simply to bring your attention and new understanding to the singing that you already do.
 But vocal exercises your teacher will give you can also be a great help.

 Learning music is not something that promises immediate success.
 The physical skills involved can take quite a while to develop to a high level.
 The mental understanding of music theory and the language of music is likewise a long-term undertaking.
 However, if you enjoy the process of hanging out with an instrument (voice included) and learning how to make it sing, you’ll be well rewarded at every stage of your progress.
 There’s no better way of finding out if you’re well-suited to playing an instrument than beginning instruction now!